 To many, the pursuit of happiness is not just an abstract idea but a tenet so integral to humanity that it was included in America’s Declaration of Independence, on equal footing with life and liberty.
 Clearly, it was considered an extremely important facet of life by the founders of America, and this pursuit seems just as relevant today as it was nearly two and a half centuries ago.

 Humans as a species are constantly striving for happiness.
 Whether they search for it within themselves or from external sources, whether they view it as a constantly cheery disposition or as a sense of quiet contentment, humans are obsessed with happiness.

-It’s no surprise, then, that a branch of psychology has sprung up that is dedicated to the study of happiness and other positive aspects and experiences in life.
+It’s no surprise, then, that positive psychology has sprung up, dedicated to the study of happiness and other positive aspects and experiences in life.
 It’s even less surprising that a large body of research, from within and outside of this branch, has been devoted to the application of positive emotions to the betterment of human lives.